yuchaojiang/Canopy/README.md

 ## Common Questions
-* How do I generate CNA input for Canopy?
+* How do I generate SNA and CNA input for Canopy?

 * Which CNAs and SNAs should I use?